Jawun Executive Secondments

 While executive employees may nominate at any time for the four secondment rounds on offer, formal interviews and the making of offers will occur approximately eight to ten weeks prior to each secondment round.

 In the private sector, Jawun secondments are frequently recognised as a pathway to higher level executive roles.
 While relatively new for SA Government, it’s expected that nominations for the limited number of Jawun places will be highly competitive.

 It is critically important that you gain the support of your Agency Chief Executive prior to submitting your nomination.
 It is also recommended that you discuss your nomination with the OPS Jawun Program Coordinator prior to submitting your application – please email DPCOPSLeadership@sa.gov.au or telephone Michelle Ralph on 08 8429 5698.

 Public and Private Sector Executives Working Together

 Jawun is a national organisation that began in 2001.
-Apart from the SA Government, Jawun has also developed a range of private sector partnerships with organisations such as Westpac, KPMG, Wesfarmers, nab, Leighton Contractors, Qantas, Commonwealth Bank, QBE, Woodside, News Corp, Telstra, Macquarie, and the RAA.
+Apart from the SA Government, Jawun has also developed a range of private sector partnerships with organisations such as Westpac, KPMG, Wesfarmers, nab, Leighton Contractors, Qantas, Commonwealth Bank, QBE, Woodside, News Corp, Telstra, Macquarie, RAA and the Bendigo & Adelaide Bank.
 Working alongside corporate executives provides significant networking opportunities for SA Government secondees.

 Video from the Jawun site where Corporate partners talk about the benefits of Jawun.